transparency-dev/witness/README.md

 Most users wanting to run a witness will simply deploy the [OmniWitness](cmd/omniwitness), which is preconfigured to witness all known logs using the checkpoint format.

-## Witnessing a custom log

-Advanced users with a use-case not covered by the OmniWitness can run a witness using [`cmd/witness/`](./cmd/witness/).

 ## Support
 * Mailing list: https://groups.google.com/forum/#!forum/trillian-transparency
 * Slack: https://gtrillian.slack.com/ (invitation)